Statute of Limitations for Personal Injury Claims in Washington State

 July 28, 2025

 When someone is injured due to another party's negligence, pursuing a personal injury claim can be critical for recovering damages.
 However, time is of the essence.
 In Washington State, the statute of limitations plays a pivotal role in determining whether a victim can still pursue their case.
 Understanding these deadlines is crucial for both the injured parties and the legal professionals guiding them through the process.
-Jeffrey S. Floyd & Associates, PLLC, a leading personal injury law firm based in Kent, WA, provides essential insight into how these laws affect personal injury cases.
+Floyd Personal Injury Law Group, a leading personal injury law firm based in Kent, WA, provides essential insight into how these laws affect personal injury cases.

 What is the Statute of Limitations?